Connect with us

 Wed, 22 Mar 2023 09:00:00 +0000

-The Biden administration's to end the covid-19 public emergency in May will institute sweeping changes across the health care system that go far beyond many people having to pay more for covid tests.
+The Biden administration’s decision to end the covid-19 public health emergency in May will institute sweeping changes across the health care system that go far beyond many people having to pay more for covid tests.

 In response to the pandemic, the federal government in 2020 suspended many of its rules on how care is delivered.
 That transformed essentially every corner of American health care — from hospitals and nursing homes to public health and treatment for people recovering from addiction.